Vicious Circle (comics): Jimbo da Mighty Lobster

 Jimbo Da Mighty Lobster was a large, super-powered anthropomorphic Lobster who cursed frequently and battled The Dragon simply to prove he was the stronger of the two.
 In the end The Dragon threw the fight to end the battle and Jimbo went away thinking he was indeed, the strongest.
 He was not seen again.

 The character was the winner of Erik Larsen's 'Ultimate Character Creation Contest'.
 Launched in issue 1 of the Savage Dragon ongoing series with a deadline of July 31, 1993 fans could enter their finest creation (Hero or Villain), the prize was their character would appear in issue #10 and the creator would retain the copyrights.
 Several thousand entered and Larsen chose the winner (Jason Merritt).

-Jimbo was super-strong and invulnerable, plus had two strong claws instead of hands.
-He was a criminal of some kind 'making runs' using a boat.
+Jimbo was incredibly strong and practically invulnerable, and instead of hands he had two powerful claws.
+He made his living as some kind of criminal, running illicit cargo by boat.